MoserMichael/cstuff/all/ramblings/_posts/2018-05-07-anotherana.md

 conquer and extend its rule (Rome and Gaul); sometimes tributes were extracted from the state;
 sometimes a state was conquered (but then the invaders turned rulers); sometimes nomads became the cavalry of the state.

-Why did the ‘golden age of barbarians’ end around 1600?
+- Why did the ‘golden age of barbarians’ end around 1600?
 ‘As states and durable gunpowder empires grew, the ability of nonstate peoples to raid and dominate small states shrank at a pace that depended greatly on the region and its geography’.
 Still ‘barbarians’ were all slavers - and this trade made the core state stronger (at the expense of the fringes); they were often paid mercenaries of the state - this further eroded their own independence from the state.

 -----------------

-Other authors may have a totally different interpretation;
+Other authors do have a totally different perspective and interpretation;

 See Peter Turchin's "Ultrasociety: How 10000 Years of War Made Humans the greates cooperators on Earth"